 For an EHT MU PPDU, construct the EHT-SIG field as defined in 36.3.12.8 with the following highlights:

-Obtain the EHT-SIG field values from the TXVECTOR.
-Add the Disregard fields, append the calculated CRC, and then append the tail bits as shown in 36.3.12.8.
+Obtain the EHT-SIG subfield values from the TXVECTOR.
+Add the Disregard fields.
+For each encoding block, append the calculated CRC, and then append the tail bits as shown in 36.3.12.8.
+Append padding bits if needed.

 BCC encoder: Encode each code block by a convolutional encoder as described in 27.3.12.5.1.